-(1) The Board of Directors has determined that each member of the Audit Committee is an "audit committee financial expert" as such term is defined under the applicable regulations of the Commission and has the requisite accounting or related
+(1) The Board of Directors has determined that each member of the Audit Committee is an "audit committee financial expert," as such term is defined under the applicable regulations of the Commission and has the requisite accounting or related financial management expertise and financial sophistication under the applicable rules and regulations of Nasdaq.
+The Board of Directors has also determined that each member of the Audit Committee is independent under Rule 10A-3 under the Securities Exchange Act of 1934 (Exchange Act) and the enhanced independence standards for audit committee members as defined in the rules of Nasdaq and the Commission.
+All members of the Audit Committee can read and understand fundamental financial statements, are familiar with finance and accounting practices and principles, and are financially literate.

-- financial management expertise and financial sophistication under the applicable rules and regulations of Nasdaq.
-The Board of Directors has also determined that each member of the Audit Committee is independent under Rule 10A-3 under the Exchange Act and the enhanced independence standards for audit committee members as defined in the rules of Nasdag and the Commission.
-All members of the Audit Committee can read and understand fundamental financial statements, are familiar with finance and accounting practices and principles, and are financially literate. - The Compensation Committee's processes for fulfilling its responsibilities and duties with respect to executive compensation and the role of executive officers and management in the compensation process are each described under the heading "Determination of Compensation Awards" in this Proxy Statement.
-The Board of Directors has determined that each member of the Compensation Committee satisfies the enhanced independence standards for compensation committee members as defined in the rules of Nasdaq and the Commission. - The Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is independent as defined in the Nasdag rules.
+- (2) The Compensation Committee's processes for fulfilling its responsibilities and duties with respect to executive compensation and the role of executive officers and management in the compensation process are each described under the heading "Determination of Compensation Awards" in this Proxy Statement.
+The Board of Directors has determined that each member of the Compensation Committee satisfies the enhanced independence standards for compensation committee members, as defined in the rules of Nasdaq and the Commission. - (3) The Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is independent, as defined in the Nasdaq rules.

-STOCKHOLDER COMMUNICATIONS WITH BOARD OF DIRECTORS
+STOCKHOLDER COMMUNICATION WITH BOARD OF DIRECTORS

-Stockholders may send written communications to the Board of Directors, or any of the individual directors, c/o our Corporate Secretary at CommScope Holding Company, Inc., 1100 CommScope Place, SE, Hickory, North Carolina 28602.
+Stockholders may send written communications to the Board of Directors, or any of the individual directors, c/o our Corporate Secretary at CommScope Holding Company, Inc., 3642 E. US Highway 70, Claremont, North Carolina 28610.
 All communications will be compiled by the Corporate Secretary of the Company and submitted to the Board of Directors or the individual directors, as applicable, on a periodic basis.